rtidatascience/dc-addons/README.md

 dc.leaflet.js
 =============
 This extension provides support for DC.js charts in a Leaflet.js map.
+This is an extension of https://github.com/yurukov/dc.leaflet.js updated to work with dc.js version 2 and added to bower.

 Demo
 =============